Tops Friendly Markets: Chapter 11 bankruptcy

 On February 21, 2018, Tops filed for Chapter 11 Bankruptcy.
-None of the stores' day-to-day operations are to be affected.
-According to the Securities and Exchange Commission, the reason for filing is due to Tops' $720 million debt.
-This opportunity is being used to restructure financially so it can grow and be more competitive.
+None of the stores' day-to-day operations were to be affected.
+According to the Securities and Exchange Commission, the reason for filing was due to Tops' $720 million debt.
+This opportunity was being used to restructure financially so it could grow and be more competitive.

 On August 30, 2018, Tops announced they would be closing ten underperforming locations by November, including two in Syracuse, one on West Genesee Street (NY 5) at Westvale Plaza, and another on South Salina Street (US 11) at Valley Plaza, two in Rochester, one on Lake Avenue and another on North Winton Road, and one each in Perinton, Lyons, Geneva, Fulton, Elmira (the South Main Street location) and Saranac Lake (at the Lake Flower Plaza).

 Tops Markets announced they emerged from bankruptcy on November 19, 2018.

 2020s

 On February 8, 2021, Price Chopper Supermarkets/Market 32 and Tops Market announced plans to merge.
 The new parent company will be headquartered in Schenectady, New York.
 The Price Chopper/Market 32 and Tops Markets businesses will retain main offices in Schenectady and Williamsville and will continue to be managed locally by their respective leaders.

 Nine months later, the merger was completed.
 The stores will now be owned and overseen by Northeast Grocery, with current President and CEO of Price Chopper/Market 32 managing the merger & Tops Friendly Markets CEO Frank Curci taking over in February 2022.
 The FTC required the combined company to divest from 12 of the combined companies’ stores.

+On April 29, 2024, Tops Markets announced the acquisition of five locations that were operated by Supermarket Management, Inc. The franchise partner had operated Tops locations for more than 60 years.
+As a result of the acquisition, all 585 employees were retained, and renovations totalling more than $8 million were announced for the Lockport, Depew, and Buffalo stores.

+After the acquisition of these stores, only one franchise location remains, in Lewiston.